 Botanical name: Tilia.
 Also known as LINDEN in America and LIME in Europe, basswood is a colourless wood which is very easy to work with.
 It is native to Europe, Asia and North America.
 As a tonewood it is used for guitar bodies only.
 Visually it has no grain so is not used for natural finishes.
 It is quite soft and can dent more easily than other tonewoods.
 Basswood has excellent mid-range tones and has a very warm and pronounced sound with very good sustain.
 Because of its “growl” it is very suited for Rock and Metal.
 It is the best wood choice for Floyd Rose equipped guitars as the tremolo tends to be very tinny sounding with other woods due to its minimal contact with the guitar body.
 The tonal properties of basswood compensate for that.
 All Superstrat guitars (Strat-style guitars with tremolo) are made of basswood for this very reason.
 Since the beginning of the 21st Century basswood has become the tonewood of choice for many international brands and has become the hallmark of the “Rock guitar.”
 [Note.
-I keep this in stock.]
+I keep highest quality basswood sets in stock.]

-Genuine mahogany is of the genus Swietenia in the Mahogany family which is native to Central and Southern America and the Caribbean.
+Genuine mahogany is of the genus Swietenia which is native to Central and Southern America and the Caribbean.
 It has three species, two of which have been used as tonewoods in the past.
 All species of Swietenia are collectively called AMERICAN MAHOGANY.
-Mahogany gives a dark yet warm sound with a lot of bottom end.
+Mahogany is used for guitar bodies and necks and produces a dark yet warm sound with a lot of bottom end.
 In combination with a maple cap and/or maple neck the overall sound will brighten.
 Due to consequences of decades of illegal logging and exploitation mahogany can no longer be regrown natively and native sourcing has been banned since 2003.
 Today all newly harvested American mahogany comes from plantations in Asia and the Pacific.
 There are two terms to describe mahogany: “genuine mahogany” applies only to the Swietenia species, whether grown natively or elsewhere.
 “True mahogany” applies to any other mahogany family timber that is not specifically Swietenia.
-There are quite a few other species in the Mahogany family that are equally as suitable as tonewoods such as KHAYA (species Khaya), SAPELLI (species Entandrophragma), and TOON (species Toona.)
+Some True Mahoganies that are also used as tonewoods are AFRICAN MAHOGANY (species Khaya), SAPELLI (species Entandrophragma), SPANISH CEDAR (species Cedrela), and TOON (species Toona.)
 There are others.
 No mass-produced guitars today are made of genuine mahogany.
-For more information about mahogany we encourage you to read the 3-part authoritative article What Is Mahogany?
-[Note.
-I have plantation-grown American Mahogany from Fiji in stock.]
+For more information about mahogany I encourage you to read my 3-part authoritative article What Is Mahogany?

 Botanical name: Alnus is grown all over the world and is most commonly associated with Fender® guitars.
+It is used for guitar bodies.
 It is light in weight with soft tight pores like basswood but with large swirling grain patterns and rings.
 Alder gives more highs and less of the mids and is relatively deficient in bass in comparison with other tonewoods.
 It has a very warm sound but does not quite have as much “bite” as ash.
 It was most popular in the 1950’s and 1960’s.
 It has become quite expensive and this has led to similar yet cheaper woods becoming popular replacements.
 [Note.
 I have this in stock.]

 Botanical name: Fraxinus pennsylvanica is a particular type of ash tree whose root systems are under water, with its above water equivalents being Northern Ash, Green Ash or Red Ash.
 It is used as a body wood by many American guitar manufacturers.
 It is mostly obtained from the Southern parts of the United States.
 It is very light and attractive and is a popular choice for natural finish instruments.
 The swamp-ash sound is twangy, airy, and “sweet.”
 It gives firm lows, pleasant highs, and a snarly midrange, and good sustain.
 [Note, I have genuine Louisiana swamp ash in stock.]

 Botanical name: Acanthopanax ricinifolius also called SEN or SEN ASH is a high quality tonewood native to Japan and south western China, most recognized on Japanese-made Fenders and Tokai guitars.
 Although it’s trade name includes the word “ash” it is not related to real ash other than by visual resemblance.
+It is used for guitar bodies.
 Its tonal qualities are similar to that of alder hence the commonly used quick description “looks like ash, sounds like alder.”
 It has a bright, and even cutting midrange tone, good bass, and excellent sustain.
 Like genuine ash, it is a good choice for natural finishes and can be particularly outstanding in appearance.
 It is quite expensive and very unusual to see on factory-made guitars.
 [Note, I do not have this in stock but can get it.]

 Botanical name: Terminalia superba.
 Called KORINA in the USA and LIMBA in the UK.
 This wood is grown in the tropical regions of western Africa and has a very interesting and appealing grain.
-It was first introduced to the world as a tonewood in 1958 By Gibson Guitars Corporation.
+It was first introduced to the world as a body wood in 1958 By Gibson Guitars Corporation.
 It was only briefly used then.
 It has a very warm, balanced sound with excellent sustain.
 For a hardwood it is quite lightweight.
 Some pieces can have dark or light stripes and/or lots of interesting swirls and some can have a mahogany-like appearance.
 Korina these days is mostly offered as an option in Custom Shop guitar builds.
 [Note, I do not keep stock of this wood.]

-Botanical name: Liriodendron tulipifera also known as AMERICAN TULIPWOOD is native to America.
+Botanical name: Liriodendron tulipifera also known as AMERICAN TULIPWOOD is native to North America.
 It is cheap and used for guitar bodies of mass produced lower-end American guitars.
 Tonally it is similar to alder but has a bit more “snarl.”
 Tulipwood tends to have an undesirable green tinge and often little figure and suits painting in solid colours only.
 Jackson, Fender and Parker guitars are often made of this wood.
 There is one other species, Liriodendron chinense, which is native to China and Vietnam.
 Both these species should not to be mistaken for another timber also called Poplar from the genus Populas which is grown all around the world and is used mainly as a pulp wood.
 [Note, I have this in stock.]

 Botanical name: Millettia laurentii is a very exotic and very expensive hardwood native to western Africa.
 It is used by some Custom guitar builders for bodies, necks and fingerboards, particularly for bass guitars.
 It it is very dark with lots of brown streaks and is very rich and warm sounding.
 It is a lot more porous than other woods and is thus much harder to work with.
 The dust of this wood is also extremely hazardous to one’s health and personal protective equipment and other dust removal systems are essential in any workshop that uses this wood.
 [Note, I do have some small quantities of this wood.]